THE LIFE AND CAREERS OF MARY LOVE.

 The day that Mary Love entered a talent contest in a local club was that the day that her life changed.
 She sang a cover of Etta James’ Somebody’s Got A Hold On Me and won.
 This resulted in Mary being hired to sing every Thursday.

 She was paid $8 a night and accompanying Mary Love were The Vows who she had befriended.
 They were her friends and were protective of Mary.

+The next big break came when Sam Cooke’s manager J.W.
+Alexander heard Mary sing and gave her his card.
 The next day, J.W.
 Alexander and Mary Love met.
 He offered Mary the chance to sing on demos.
 This was her opportunity to make a life for herself.

 Having started singing demos, Hal Davis heard Mary.
 He liked what he heard and signed Mary to Modern Records.
 The only problem was her name.
 Hal though that Mary Love was a better name for a singer.
 So it was Mary Love that went on to record twelve tracks for Modern Records between 1965 and 1968.

 Mary Love’s Modern Records debut was You Turned My Bitter Into Sweet.
 It was released in April 1965, and became one of Mary biggest hit singles.
 The single sold especially well around the Los Angeles area.
 This was enough to launch Mary Love’s career.
 Since then, You Turned My Bitter Into Sweet has become a favourite in the UK’s Northern Soul scene, and nowadays, is regarded as a Northern Soul classic.

 Following Mary’s debut single, You Turned My Bitter Into Sweet, I’ve Got To Get You Back was released as Mary’s sophomore single in August 1965.
 Again, it sold well in the Los Angeles area, but failed to find an audience further afield.
 This would be a familiar story.
 The exception was Move A Little Closer.